ONSdigital/project-brian-api-test/README.md

     response.body -> /resources/outputs/ott-csdb.json
 ```

+:warning: **IMPORTANT** :warning:
-:warning: **IMPORTANT:** :warning: The inputs and expected outputs a tightly coupled.
+The inputs and expected outputs a tightly coupled.
 If you modify an input file to
-contains different data you will have to recreate the expected response json and add replace the current
+contains different data you will have to recreate the expected response json and add replace the current `/resources/outputs.zip`.
-`/resources/outputs.zip`.